SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <a name="token-settings"></a>

-#### Token Generation with OAI-Secure
+#### Token generation with OAI-Secure

-OAI-Secure is based primarily on JWT stored in a browser cookie.
-It can be also used to generate JWT in response body.
+OAI-Secure is primarily based on JWT stored in a browser cookie.
+It can be also used to generate JWT in the response body.
 The lifespan of the tokens and the cookie is configurable by tenant options belonging to the category `oauth.internal`.

-##### Lifespan configuration of JWT stored in Cookie
+##### Lifespan configuration of JWT stored in the cookie

 JWT tokens stored in the browser cookie have a default validity time of two weeks.
 This can be changed with tenant options: